 The U.S. Department of Energy gave its approval this week to a 1,000-megawatt international power line that will carry mainly Canadian hydroelectric energy to southern New England.
 Vermont will have dibs on 200 megawatts.

-The Department of Energy awarded the project a presidential permit, which is required for all projects crossing the United States border, said the Dec.
+presidential permit, which is required for all projects crossing the United States border, said the Dec.
 12 Federal Register, in which the project’s approval was recorded.

-The power line, to be built by Transmission Developers Inc.-New England (TDI-NE) under the New England Clean Power Link moniker, will carry electricity produced from hydroelectric dams in Canada and wind turbines in New York to southern New England utilities that are statutorily obligated to secure portions of their energy supply from sources deemed renewable.
+New England Clean Power Link moniker, will carry electricity produced from hydroelectric dams in Canada and wind turbines in New York to southern New England utilities that are statutorily obligated to secure portions of their energy supply from sources deemed renewable.

 The project is the first of more than half dozen proposed by “merchant” electricity purveyors hoping to tap into that growing market to secure a presidential permit.
-The project last month was awarded certification from Independent Service Operator-New England (ISO-NE, the region’s electrical grid overseers) stating that it would be compatible with the existing New England grid.
+The project last month was awarded certification from Independent Service Operator-New England (ISO-NE, the region’s electrical grid overseers) stating that

 The cable will carry 1,000 megawatts of direct-current electricity 154 miles from the Canadian border to Ludlow, where a converter station would transform the electricity to alternating current.
 From the Coolidge Substation in Ludlow and Cavendish, the power will flow into the ISO-New England grid, VELCO spokesman Kerrick Johnson said.